akrylysov/pogreb/docs/design.md

 This document is a new version of the initial Pogreb design [blog post](https://artem.krylysov.com/blog/2018/03/24/pogreb-key-value-store/) published in 2018.

-The new version replaces an unstructured data file for storing key-value pairs with a write-ahead log to achieve durability.
+The new version replaces the unstructured data file for storing key-value pairs with a write-ahead log to achieve durability.

 # Overview